What Is Computational Linguistics? Insights and Career Guide

 Once you feel comfortable with your skills and knowledge of computational linguistics, you may be ready to apply for jobs and begin networking.

-Because this field is relatively niche, you may find that roles in computational linguistics are only available at big tech companies like Amazon where machine learning data linguists and language engineers work on Alexa or at Apple, where computational linguists and speech engineers develop Siri.
+Because this field is relatively niche, you may find that roles in computational linguistics are only available at big tech companies such as Amazon where machine learning data linguists and language engineers work on Alexa or at Apple, where computational linguists and speech engineers develop Siri.
 Other companies, like Grammarly, may hire linguists with a data science background to work out the kinks in their software.

 Do your research when entering a smaller field such as computational linguistics.
 It’s possible to find a fulfilling career here if you excel in computer science and have a knack for linguistics.